-- (A) Tuscarawas County Probate Court records are public records, with the exception of certain adoption records, mental illness records and Ohio estate tax records.
-Any request for such records will be reviewed and ruled upon by the Court. - (B) Public records may be accessed in the Clerk's Office Monday through Friday from 8 a.m. to 4:15 p.m. except for government holidays.
-The Court's address is 101 E. High Avenue, Room 203, New Philadelphia, OH 44663. - (C) The Court's General Index Books may be accessed online anytime at www.co.tuscarawas.oh.us by choosing "Offices," "Courts," "Probate," "About Probate Court" and "Record Books."
-These books contain all of the Court's cases filed between 1808 and 1990, except marriage licenses. - (D) The Court's online index, a continuation of the General Index Books, may be accessed online anytime at www.co.tuscarawas.oh.us and by choosing Searches, Docket Search, Probate.
-This enables the public to access the Court's CourtView system. - (E) The Court's marriage licenses may be accessed online anytime by following the instructions in item (D) above.
-The Court's marriage license database currently contains marriage licenses issued from 1940 to the present. - (F) The cost for a non-certified photocopy made in the Clerk's office or the Court's record room is 25 cents per page and must be paid at the time the copy is received.
-There will be no charge accounts. - (G) The cost for a certified copy of a marriage record is \$3.00. - (H) Before being removed from the Court, all copies will be reviewed for the presence of personal identifiers and any identifiers found will be redacted. - (I) Records may not be removed from the Court without permission of the Judge.
+- (A) Tuscarawas County Probate Court records are open to public access, with the exception of certain adoption records, mental illness records and Ohio estate tax records.
+Any request for such records will be reviewed and ruled upon by the Court. - (B) Court records may be accessed in the Clerk's Office Monday through Friday from 8 a.m. to 4:15 p.m. except for government holidays.
+The Court's address is 101 E. High Avenue, Room 203, New Philadelphia, OH 44663. - (C) Court records may be accessed online here. - (D) The cost for a non-certified photocopy made in the Clerk's office or the Court's record room is 25 cents per page and must be paid at the time the copy is received. - (E) The cost for a certified copy of a marriage record is \$3.00. - (F) Before being removed from the Court, all copies will be reviewed for the presence of personal identifiers and any identifiers found will be redacted. - (G) Records may not be removed from the Court without permission of the Judge.